citxx/clock-model/README.md

 # clock-model

-My second task on Computer Graphics course.
+My third task on Computer Graphics course at MSU.
 Animated model of clock, rendered with OpenGL.